greenelab/deep-review/sections/03_categorize.md

 with deep learning approaches.
 In recent work, Wang et al.[@arxiv:1606.05718] analyzed stained slides to identify cancers within slides of lymph node slices.
 The approach provided a probability map for each slide.
 On this task a pathologist has about a 3% error rate.
-Their algorithm had about a 7% error rate.
-However, their algorithms errors were not strongly correlated with the pathologist - combining both dropped the error rate to under 1%.
+The pathologist did not produce any false positives, but did have a number of false negatives.
+Their algorithm had about twice the error rate of a pathologist.
+However, their algorithms errors were not strongly correlated with the pathologist.
+Theoretically, combining both could reduce the error rate to under 1%.
 In this area, these algorithms may be ready to incorporate into existing tools to aid pathologists.
-The authors' work suggests that this could reduce the false negative rate of such evaluations. `TODO: Incorporate #71 via @brettbj who has covered in journal club and has notes.`
+The authors' work suggests that this could reduce the false negative rate of such evaluations.
+`TODO: Incorporate #71 via @brettbj who has covered in journal club and has notes.`

 One source of training examples with rich clinical annotations is the electronic health record.
 Recently Lee et al.[@doi:10.1101/094276] developed an approach to